 - Zucchini Skins In Oven instructions - You can cook these zucchini skins in the oven at 375 degrees Fahrenheit for 15 minutes until crispy (although these will not be as crisp as made in an air fryer).
 Fill in with the chicken stuffing and bake for extra minutes until the cheese is melted and bubbly.

-Although these zucchini skins are good on their own, and perfect for a dinner for two, for a much more fulfilling dinner I'd suggest preparing some tasty side dishes to serve with Lime Cilantro Rice, refreshing Pico De Gallo, bursting with a mix of flavors Avocado Corn Salad, salty Parmesan truffle fries, or classic buttery Creamy Mashed Potatoes.
+More party appetizers you can serve these zucchinis with: Lime Cilantro Rice, refreshing Pico De Gallo, bursting with a mix of flavors Avocado Corn Salad, salty Parmesan truffle fries, or classic buttery Creamy Mashed Potatoes.

 Freezing And Storing Instructions

 Make ahead of instructions.
 The creamy buffalo chicken stuffing can be made 2-3 days in advance and kept sealed in a food container in the fridge.

 It is best to use fresh zucchini whenever possible.

 Store.
 Air fryer zucchini will keep in the fridge well for 2-3 days.
 I recommend reheating these in air fryer just once, they should be still crisp and good to go.
 But not more than once as they will loose their crisp texture.
 I'd also add some extra cheese on top before baking.

 Freezing.
 These zucchini skins can be frozen for up to 2-3 months, however, I don't recommend freezing them at all.
 The reason is simple, the texture of zucchini will not be the same as when freshly cooked.

 It may become very soft and watery due to its high content of water.
 Also, the creamy sauce may lose its creaminess.